Parable of the Unjust Steward: Interpretation

-No parable in the gospels has been the subject of so much controversy as this.
+Perhaps no parable in the gospels has been the subject of so much controversy as this.
 The parable, on the face of it, appears to be commending dishonest behaviour.
-Most explain that the manager is forgoing a commission due to him personally, but some scholars disagree with this interpretation.
-However, although the master has "a certain grudging admiration" for the manager's "shrewdness", Jesus labels the manager "dishonest".
+One popular line of interpretation explains that the manager is forgoing a commission due to him personally, but many scholars disagree with this reading.
+Although the master has "a certain grudging admiration" for the manager's "shrewdness", Jesus labels the manager "dishonest".
 To add to the interpretations, several different sayings about money were attached to the parable here.
 It is a matter of debate whether sayings about trust or serving two masters apply to this parable.

 The manager in the parable was probably a slave or freedman acting as his master's agent in business affairs.
 As his master's representative, the agreements he signs with the debtors were therefore binding.

 The parable shares the theme of other passages where "Jesus counsels the disposition of possessions (and hospitality) on behalf of the poor with the understanding that, while mammon will vanish, eternal treasure will have thus been secured."
 When death comes, "the power we have to do good with our money ceases, so we should do good with it now" so that the friends we have made on earth will be waiting for us in heaven.
-This interpretation was also espoused by early church writers, such as Asterius of Amasia:
+This interpretation was also espoused by early Church writers, such as Asterius of Amasia:

 English Reformer William Tyndale emphasises the consistency of this parable with the doctrine of justification by faith, writing a booklet on the parable called The Parable of the Wicked Mammon (1528), based on an exposition by Martin Luther.
 Tyndale saw "good works" as the result of faith.
-Tyndale also pointed out that the steward was not praised by Jesus for his conduct, but merely provided as an example of wisdom and diligence, so that "we with righteousness should be as diligent to provide for our souls, as he with unrighteousness provided for his body."
+Tyndale also pointed out that the steward was not praised by Jesus for his conduct, but merely provided as an example of wisdom and diligence, so that "we with righteousness should be as diligent to provide for our souls, as he with unrighteousness provided for his body".
 Anglican Charles Daubuz (1720) was among those who saw in the "eternal habitations" promised to the unjust steward a negative prediction of the grave, not a promise of heaven.

 The Anglican theologian J. C. Ryle, writing in 1859, rejected a number of allegorical interpretations of the parable, and gave an interpretation similar to that of Tyndale:

 David Flusser, in a book titled Jesus and the Dead Sea Scrolls, has taken the phrase "sons of light" to mean the Essenes; their closed economic system is contrasted with that of other people who were less strict.